 Comprehensive personal financial planning can seem complex and confusing, and if you don't know how to sort it all out, you may not even try.
-Armed with a systematic approach for addressing your planning, you'll be in the best position to progress toward meeting your goals.
-First, you need to do some serious (and playful) thinking about your goals, both personal and financial.
+Armed with a systematic approach for addressing your planning, you'll be in the best position to progress loward meeting your goals.